No Fee Unless You Win

 The FDA states that Optetrak, Truliant, and Vantage implants experienced higher-than-expected failure rates due to packaging flaws.
 You may be entitled to an Exactech Knee Replacement Lawsuit if you have been implanted with one of these products.

-At Walton Telken, we’re committed to keeping you informed about the ongoing Exactech lawsuits involving defective knee, hip, and ankle implants.
+At Walton Telken Bragee, we’re committed to keeping you informed about the ongoing Exactech lawsuits involving defective knee, hip, and ankle implants.
 We’re closely monitoring the latest developments in the Exactech lawsuits.
 These updates are critical for individuals considering legal action to protect their rights and seek compensation.
 Stay informed as we break down the latest case developments and what they mean for affected patients.

 The Exactech MDL continues to move forward as of January 2025.
 First, this coming July 2025, the associated bellwether trials will be very important in helping to establish the value of potential settlements for remaining cases.
 More than 2,500 lawsuits have been combined in federal courts, while hundreds more have been filed in state courts.